EXPERT ADVICE

 If the toilet doesn't drain and fill as usual, there could be a deeper problem.

-Call a trusted plumber if you have flush issues you can't get to the root of.
+It is important to call a trusted plumber if you have flush issues you can't figure out.

 3. Clear the drain line